OUTLINE

 Why you should know about Blockchain?

 These individual transactions are grouped together into blocks and are added to the database in a way that is cryptographically linked to all previous blocks.
-So, one big long chain of blocks, inextricably linked, that make it impossible to change or manipulate anything that has been previously added.
+So, one big long chain of blocks, inextricably linked, that makes it impossible to change or manipulate anything that has been previously added.

 And importantly, the underlying information itself is encrypted, so they don’t necessarily see exactly what it is they are verifying, but can still confirm that the information is correct, and has not changed.